Hardscaping Ideas

 • Deep enough to support the full wall height.

-• Compacted layer by layer (not just dumped in).
+• Compacted layer by layer, not just dumped in.

-Getting this wrong is the number-one reason DIY walls fail.
+Getting this wrong is the number one reason DIY walls fail.

 4. Drainage Is Everything

 Without proper drainage, water builds up behind the wall and creates pressure that can push it forward or knock it down.
+That is why professionals always install:

 • Drainage pipes (weeping tiles).